opf/openproject/docs/user-guide/work-packages/work-package-table-configuration/README.md

 ### Include/exclude work packages from a specific project or subproject

 It is possible to display the work packages from more than one project.
-To include, or exclude such work packages, use the **Include projects** button on top of the work packages list view, where you can select/unselect the appropriate projects and sub-projects you want to add.
+To include, or exclude such work packages, use the **Include projects** button on top of the work package table view, where you can select/unselect the appropriate projects and sub-projects you want to add.
 To automatically include all sub-projects for each project you chose to select, check the **Include all sub-projects** box at the bottom of the dialog.

 ![work-package-filter-include-projects](work-package-filter-include-projects.png)

-To view all work packages across all projects you could select everything, or use the [global work package list](../../projects/#global-work-packages-list).
+To view all work packages across all projects you could select everything, or use the [global work package tables](../../projects/#global-work-package-tables).

 ### Filter by ID or work package name